andreaaraldo/GraphDatabase-CombinedTransportNetwork/README.md

 # GraphDatabase-CombinedTransportNetwork
-Please read (https://arxiv.org/abs/2210.08327)[our article] to know more about the problem of accessibility, demand-responsive transit and neo4j.
+Please read [our article](https://arxiv.org/abs/2210.08327) to know more about the problem of accessibility, demand-responsive transit and neo4j.

 ## Prerequirements
 Download and install `neo4j Desktop`.
 We suggest you to use Anaconda.
 You can install the required Python package from Anaconda.
 The Python libraries you need to install are: